-- Performance techniques
+- Performance techniques in all three areas

 - Working with script

-- Devising and rehearsing
+- Devising and improvising

 The topics students may encounter and explore throughout the key stage include;